purescript-halogen/purescript-halogen/docs/4 - Running a component.md

 ```
 (a runnable version of this is available at [`Examples.Driver-IO.src.Button.purs`][Examples.Driver-IO.src.Button.purs])

 In this version of the button component, we've added the `handleQuery` function, the `Query` type and the `Message` type, and substituted the types accordingly such that we accept queries as input and messages as output.
-Also note that we have the ability modify state and perform effects within `handleQuery`
+Also note that we have the ability modify state and perform effects within `handleQuery`.

 Now in our Main.purs:
 ```purescript